DiptarshiC/CSCI_5229_HW2/README.md

 physical concept behind it to illustrate a real-world phenomenon.For this I ultilize the openGL graphics libraries and a linux environment.

+## What this repository contains

+1. source file
+2. Makefile
+3. README.md file

 ## Platform information

 ### Operating system : Linux (Ubuntu)